TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 ### Install Dependencies

-Navigate to the `gae-translate` directory in your terminal:
+Navigate to the `gae-translate` directory in your Cloud Shell:

 ```sh
 cd gae-translate